OXID-eSales/developer_documentation/development/modules_components_themes/module/uninstall/index.rst

 * Remove module source files

-then composer will remove module from autoloader and rebuild the autoloader.
+Then, composer will remove module from autoloader and rebuild the autoloader.

 Uninstall module without composer
 ---------------------------------

-In order to just uninstall the module without removing it via composer, following command has been provided.
+To just uninstall the module without removing it via composer, use the following command:

 .. code:: bash

     vendor/bin/oe-console oe:module:uninstall <module-id>

-Unless module is removed via composer, it still can be installed again via console.
+Unless a module is removed via composer, it still can be installed again via console.